redhat-developer-adoption-emea/cloud-native-guides/prometheus-operator.md

 So what we have to do is grant those required permissions (`view`) to the Service Account created by the operator and used by Prometheus.

-We could grant a cluter-role to the service account, this way it can monitor any namespace, as in the next command.
+We could grant a cluster-role to the service account, this way it can monitor any namespace, as in the next command.

 ~~~shell
 oc adm policy add-cluster-role-to-user view system:serviceaccount:monitoring:prometheus-k8s